 Humidity and condensation in your crawl space can be a disastrous combination.
 Excess moisture leads to mold growth, mildew, wood rot, and foul odors, causing serious issues to your home’s health, air quality, and overall value.

 At AquaGuard Foundation Solutions, we understand high humidity not only creates problems underneath your home but can also lead to problems inside.
-While a crawl space dehumidifier is just one piece of the puzzle when it comes to regulating crawl space moisture, we specialize in helping Georgia homeowners eliminate crawl space humidity problems with crawl space dehumidifiers and installation.
+While a crawl space dehumidifier is just one piece of the puzzle when it comes to regulating crawl space moisture, our Atlanta crawl space dehumidifier installation company specializes in helping Georgia homeowners eliminate crawl space humidity problems.